Social Security Ticket to Work Program

 Eligibility for Ticket to Work Program

-Most SSDI and SSI beneficiaries are eligible for the Ticket to Work program; however, the program is not available to those who:
+Most SSDI and SSI beneficiaries between ages 18 and 64 are eligible for the Ticket to Work program.
+But the program is not available to those who:

 Suspension of Continuing Disability Reviews

-While you are pursuing a Ticket to Work program and meeting your timely progress requirements, Social Security cannot initiate a continuing disability review (known as a CDR, a review to determine whether your medical condition has improved).
-But Social Security can complete any review that begins before you assign your Ticket to Work.
-If you fail to meet your timely progress requirements, you once again become subject to continuing disability reviews.
+But Social Security can complete any CDR that begins before you assign your Ticket to Work.
+And if you fail to meet your timely progress requirements, you can stay in the Ticket to Work program (according to Social Security's Ticket to Work FAQs), but you'll once again become subject to continuing disability reviews.

 Will Your Disability Benefits Be Reduced or Stopped?

-Unfortunately, even though the Ticket to Work program doesn't do away with the trial work protections of SSDI or the PASS protections of SSI, many disability recipients believe that using the Ticket to Work program would risk their entitlement to Social Security benefits, so not many people have taken advantage of the program.
+The Ticket to Work program doesn't do away with the trial work protections of SSDI or the PASS protections of SSI.
+But some disability recipients believe that using the Ticket to Work program would risk their entitlement to Social Security benefits, so only a small percentage of disability recipients have taken advantage of it.

-In addition to creating the Ticket to Work program, the Ticket to Work and Work Incentives Improvement Act provided additional work incentives by:
+In addition to creating the Ticket to Work program, the Ticket to Work and Work Incentives Improvement Act provides additional work incentives for people receiving SSDI or SSI by:

 • encouraging states to make Medicaid available to people with disabilities who are working and earning up to 250% of the federal poverty level

-• extending the period during which SSDI beneficiaries may receive continuing Medicare after returning to work at the SGA level
+• extending the period during which SSDI beneficiaries can receive continuing Medicare after returning to work at the SGA level

-• authorizing payments to state Protection and Advocacy agencies for providing services to SSDI/SSI beneficiaries who return to work, and
+• authorizing payments to state Protection and Advocacy agencies for providing services to SSDI and SSI beneficiaries who return to work, and

 • authorizing grants for work incentives planning and assistance.